scalefocus/SFBaseKit/README.md

 ```

 #### ViewController
+To create an Observable binding - *sink* or *sinkAndFire* should be called in ViewController.
-To bind an Observable with UIControls and vice versa - *sink* should be called in ViewController.
+To bind an Observable with UIControls - *oneWayBind* or *twoWayBind* should be called in ViewController.
 ```swift
 @IBOutlet private weak var nameLabel: UILabel!
 @IBOutlet private weak var emailTextField: UITextField!